marthinus-engelbrecht/symtiotics_presentation_2015_08_03/README.md

   ```
     Then execute the `live-server` command in the client_side app directory.
 3. Execute the `node express-server` command in the server_side directory to start up the node sever. git

+P.S: The actual power point presentation can be found in the root directory of this demo.